alfi-98/Course-Hub-MERN/README.md

 # Explaining the stack
 - For frontend we will be using ReactJS and the backend is an express app running on a NodeJS environment.
 This express app will handle the user request and interact with the database to send back data, update data, create data and delete data.
+- We will use Express framework with NodeJs since it offers simplicity, efficiency and provides routing, middleware and other components to get an application work quickly.
 - The backend will also handle user login and signup.
 <img width="396" alt="image" src="https://user-images.githubusercontent.com/66726759/204442129-1ebb205d-7583-45d9-8d65-4502f3d28b7c.png">